scrapy/scrapy/docs/topics/extensions.rst

 Inspect settings and find unused/mistyped variables.
 If a found variable is similar enough to a valid variable a suggestion will be showed.

 To enable this extension, turn on the :setting:`CHECK_SETTINGS_ENABLED` setting.
-The similarity threshold is set through :setting:`CHECK_SETTINGS_MIN` setting.